 ANSWER: My adult books are aimed for readers 20 years and up.
 So if you are an adult, YES, please read my adult titles.
 I promise to give you a fast-paced story of suspense and danger.
 If you are under 20-years-old, you are best suited for Graffiti Girl or Invisible Touch due to mature language and adult content in my adult books.

 QUESTION: Why did you decide to publish with an E-book publisher instead of a print publisher?

 ANSWER: We are now in the digital age with hand-held reading devices, such as e-book readers.
 E-books are a faster, low-cost convenience for readers, and I am embracing this digital phenomenon and recommend e-readers for all book-lovers.

 QUESTION: I’m not familiar with E-books and I would like to read your novel Criminal Instinct.
 Could you suggest how I can read your book?

 ANSWER: My advice is to research e-book readers to find the best fit for you.
 I do not endorse these digital readers, however, these are some of the devices that are frequently talked about on the Internet: Amazon Kindle, Barnes & Noble Nook, the Sony E-reader, or the Apple iPad.
 You can even read e-books if you own a iPhone/iTouch or mobile phone with specific apps.
 E-books can also be read right on your personal computer or laptop with Adobe Reader software programs.

 QUESTION: When will your next book come out?

 ANSWER: As fast as I can write it.
 LOL!
-I hope to continue to write both young adult books and adult books, but I have to admit I am not the fastest writer.
+I hope to continue to write both young adult books and adult books, but I have to admit I am one of those extremely slow writers.
 There are awesome writers who are able to write a book in just a few months but I am not one of them.
-I hope to finish a new book soon.
+Writing comes in fits and starts with me and I’ve grown to accept that about myself.
+I hope to finish a book soon.
 Wish me luck!